Ibrahim-Noor/DB-Project-E-Handbook/README.md

 if version < (1, 4, 0):
 	pass

-and then run again, your issue would be solved.
+and then run again, your issue should be solved by now.